 The information you receive prior to your surgery includes:

-- An informative pre-op class for patients and family
+- An informative ‘Coasting to Recovery’ pre-op class for patients and family.

-- A Patient Guidebook or Recovery Coach online patient portal
+- A Patient Guidebook or Patient IQ online patient portal

 - Daily newsletters while in the hospital

 - Educational displays answering the most frequently asked questions